 However, although the tool provides a lot of information for tracking purposes, it comes with a learning curve.
 As a result, you’ll have to spend some time learning how to use this tool, especially if you’ve never worked with multi-segment formulas before.

 Moreover, Zoho Books added an exclusive feature for document management by scanning documents or having clients directly send them to your mailbox.
 Zoho Books then manages to find the pattern for proper categorization to enter your data in transaction forms.

 Project and Timesheets

 Zoho Books allows you to trace your projects by choosing the billing method and specifying the customer.
-Each project will have its specific homepage where you can find relevant information like hours worked, purchases, and sales.
+In addition, each project will have its specific homepage where you can find relevant information like hours worked, purchases, and sales.
 This way, you’ll know if all worked hours have been accomplished and the amount of profit achieved.

-However, since Zoho Books lacks the flexibility needed to keep track of your payroll.
-You will face a problem if you want to relate the time-tracking of projects to payroll.
+However, Zoho Books lacks the flexibility needed to keep track of your payroll.
+As a result, you will face a problem if you want to relate the time-tracking of projects to payroll.

 In addition to the flexibility and usability of this tool, it offers a large number of useful reports that will help you keep track of how your business operations are going.
 These reports show you the result of related decisions, so you can make adjustments when needed.